 In addition, anyone who witnesses such an act and fails to report it to the proper authorities will be considered as having contributed to that action.
 Such charges for damaged property will be exactly those which the school must incur to repair the damage.
-The East Windsor Public Schools may hold participation in school sponsored events, such as but not limited to field trips, promotion etc., until payment is made to repair or replace materials or equipment.
+The East Windsor Public Schools may withhold participation in school sponsored events, such as but are not limited to: field trips, until payment is made to repair or replace materials or equipment.

-Each student is assigned a desk, locker, and/or other equipment.
+Each student is assigned a desk, locker and/or other equipment.
 These items are the property of the school, loaned to students for their convenience during the school year, and should be kept in good order and not abused.
-Combination padlocks will be issued upon request to all students.
-The padlock is to be returned at the end of the school year or upon leaving school.
-A replacement fee for a lost padlock is \$7.00.
-Lockers are provided for all students.
-It is the responsibility of each student to maintain the appropriate condition of the locker.
-Students' lockers must be locked at all times in order to prevent damage or loss.
 The locker must be cleaned of all writing and other display materials at the end of the school year.
 The cost of any repairs due to abuse of the locker will be the responsibility of the student assigned to the locker.

 Searches of desks or lockers may be conducted at any time there is reasonable suspicion to believe that they contain articles or materials prohibited by district policy.
-Parents/guardians will be notified if any prohibited items are found in the student's desk or locker.
+Parents/Guardians will be notified if any prohibited items are found in the student's desk or locker.